Transporting Predictions via Double Machine Learning: Predicting Partially Unobserved Students' Outcomes: Introduction

 The scenario where the covariate distributions vary between source and target populations, but the conditional distribution of the outcome is exchangeable, is referred to as \textit{covariate shift} \citep{shimodaira2000improving}.
 Approaches aiming to tailor prediction models to mitigate effects of such shifts are referred to as \textit{domain adaptation} in the statistical and computer science literature \citep{sugiyama2007covariate, huang2006correcting, bickel2009discriminative, baktashmotlagh2014domain}, and fall under the larger umbrella of transfer learning. \cite{kouw2019review} provide a comprehensive overview of domain adaptation and describe other types of distributional shifts that may occur in empirical data.

 In addition to the machine learning literature, we note parallels with the concepts of \textit{generalizability} and \textit{transportability} in causal inference \citep{degtiar2023review}.
 In that context, re-weighting procedures are introduced to generalize experimental results from a source to a target study by adjusting for differences in baseline covariate distributions \citep{dahabreh2019generalizing, egami2021covariate}.
+Our framework connects to recent developments in prediction under covariate shift.
+In particular, \cite{yang2024doubly} formalize the connection between covariate shift and the missing at random (MAR) assumption, distinguishing between \textit{explainable covariate shift} \citep{tibshirani2019conformal}---where the shift can be fully accounted for by observed covariates---and settings where unobserved factors drive the distributional differences.
+Our framework operates under the explainable covariate shift assumption, which is equivalent to assuming that the outcome is MAR conditional on observed covariates.
+While \cite{yang2024doubly} develop a conformal prediction framework for constructing prediction sets with coverage guarantees, we focus on point prediction using importance-weighted machine learning within a double machine learning framework.
+Both approaches share the core insight of estimating the likelihood ratio to reweight observations from the source population.

 Methodologies to address covariate shift typically rely on reweighting of the source dataset to align the source feature space with the target.
 We follow a similar approach to \cite{steingrimsson2023transporting} for weight estimation, which we refer to as \textit{double machine learning}.
 In a first stage, we estimate the \textit{overlap score}, which is the probability of a given observation belonging to the source dataset conditional on its covariates. \textit{Balancing weights} are then calculated as the density ratio of the probability of belonging to the target to the probability of belonging to the source \citep{ben2021balancing}.
 These weights are used to scale individual observations' loss or likelihood contributions in the prediction model for the target outcome of interest.